thumbliner/thumbliner/about.md

 # Salman Khan

-**TL;DR** — A descendant of Afghani traders who settled in Hyderabad ~200 years ago.
-He practices across industries and company sizes, moving between analytics, finance, marketing, operations, and whatever else is needed, while studying and teaching.
+Born in 92; grew up at the doorstep of Mecca.
+A descendant of Afghani traders who settled in Hyderabad ~200 years ago.

 ---